 When can Performance Reports be submitted?

 Anytime.
 We encourage you to submit as soon as you can after a performance, but the process is flexible so that you can submit when it suits.
-There is not an annual deadline or closing date.
+There is not an annual deadline.

 When are royalties for Performance Reports paid?